The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

-Another convention is the omission of the normal features of polite speech, particularly when the context is the written language.
-Interpersonal elements of politeness and distance tend to be regarded as embellishments that can be added later.
+A second convention is the omission of the normal features of polite speech.
+Interpersonal elements of politeness and distance tend to be treated as embellishments that can be added later.
 This encourages the use of plain forms for verbs and the straightforward Japanese form -なさい -nasai for imperatives.
-This is again designed to allow the student to grasp the meaning as easily as possible without worrying about the social niceties of Japanese.
+This is again designed to allow the student to grasp the meaning as easily as possible without worrying about social niceties.

-The lack of social niceties, particularly the lack of politeness, is one of the most salient characteristics of Ishigami's letters.
+The lack of social niceties, particularly the lack of politeness, is one of the most striking characteristics of Ishigami's letters.

 Convention no. 3